 We are headquartered in Modi'in, Israel.
-The facility consists of 1,663 square meters (approximately 17,900 square feet) of space and lease payments are approximately \$31,000 per month, including maintenance fees and parking.
+We entered into a lease agreement in August 2014, for an aggregate of 1,663 square meters (approximately 17,900 square feet) of space.
+Monthly rent is approximately \$32,000 per month, including maintenance fees and parking.
+The initial term of the lease expired in June 2020, and we exercised our option to extend the lease through June 30, 2025.
+We have the option to extend the lease for two additional lease periods totaling up to an additional 5 years, each option at a 5% increase to the preceding lease payment amount.
 This facility houses both our administrative and research operations and our central laboratory.
 The central laboratory consists of approximately 380 square meters (approximately 4,200 square feet) and includes a bioanalytical laboratory, a formulation laboratory and a tissue culture laboratory.
 Our bioanalytical laboratory has received GLP certification.
 All of our employees are based in this facility.